TanvirOnGH/nixos-config/readme.md

 - [hive](https://github.com/divnix/hive) - A framework that aims to help with organizing personal Nix configuration.
 Read more about it [here](https://primamateria.github.io/blog/hive/).

+- [nixos-tidy](https://github.com/pipelight/nixos-tidy) - A set of Nix functions/modules to ease the creation of sharable, flexible and standardized Nixos configurations.

 - [alejandra](https://github.com/kamadorueda/alejandra) - The Uncompromising Nix Code Formatter.
 It applies the feedback of developers who have used Nix at scale for several years, producing a very well-grounded style guide.

 - [statix](https://github.com/nerdypepper/statix) - lints and suggestions for the nix.
 Able to highlight anti-patterns in Nix code and fix them.